Our Guide to a Happy and Healthy Home

-Here at Nimble we want to make parents lives easier by taking the guess work out of choosing safe and effective cleaning products for your family.
+Here at Nimble, we want to make parents’ lives easier by taking the guesswork out of choosing safe and effective cleaning products for your family.

-So when we got chatting to some of our friends at the NHS about how we can work together to help parents during these uncertain times, creating a cleaning guide to prevent further spread of germs in our homes seemed like a no-brainer!
+So when we got chatting to some of our friends at the NHS about how we can work together to help parents during these uncertain times, creating a cleaning guide to prevent the further spread of germs in our homes seemed like a no-brainer!
 We’ve included part of the guide below; let us know what you think!

 Did you know that there is a difference between cleaning and hygienic cleaning?Cleaning means removing visible dirt by vacuum cleaning, damp dusting, or washing with warm water and detergent.
 It is important to note that cleaning is usually sufficient for surfaces where the risk of spread of germs is low.
-On the other hand, hygienic cleaning takes it up a level as it involves removing dirt AND getting rid of as many germs as possible, either by removing them or killing them by disinfecting then drying.
+On the other hand, hygienic cleaning takes it up a level as it involves removing dirt AND getting rid of as many germs as possible, either by removing them or killing them by disinfecting and then drying.

-Why is creating a hygienic home so important?Creating a hygienic home helps prevent the spread of infection amongst those you live with and care for.
+Why is creating a hygienic home so important?Creating a hygienic home helps prevent infection amongst those you live with.
 To understand how this works in more detail, let’s talk about the chain of infection.

 Frequently touched surfaces where there is both the possibility of contamination and spreading should be regularly cleaned and disinfected.

-- Toilet handles, toilet seat and lid
+Toilet handles, toilet seat and lid

-- Kitchen cupboard handles, oven and fridge
+Kitchen cupboard handles, oven and fridge

-- Keyboards, mouse and phones
+Keyboards, mouse, and phones

-- Everyday items used by babies and children
+Everyday items used by babies and children

 What should you look out for when buying household cleaning products?